engpok/Tour-Doc/TourDocHelp.md

 2. Change the default **tour name** if desired.
 3. Tap **Start**.
 4. Proceed on tour — the app records a breadcrumb trail on the map (even with phone in pocket).
-5. Note that the map banner shows **GPS quality** along with <span style="color:red">Recording...</span> message.
+5. Note that the map banner shows **Recording...**
-6. Tap **Mark** whenever you want to pin your current location on the map.
+6. Tap **Mark** button whenever you want to pin your current location on the map.
-   - (If GPS is not good, the map will not pin this location)
+   - Colored LED next to **Start** button shows GPS signal quality:
+     - 🟢 Green – Strong GPS signal with reliable location accuracy.
+     - 🟡 Yellow – Weak GPS signal; location accuracy may be reduced.
+     - 🔵 Blue – Searching for GPS or no location fix yet.
+     - ⚪ Gray – GPS intentionally turned off (recording paused).
-   - 📸 Mark also opens the camera so you can take a photo right away.
+   - 📸 **Mark** also opens the camera so you can take a photo right away.
    - Add notes to photos (or edit later)
    - If photo taken more than 150 ft (50m) from last pin, then new pin created on map
 7. Tap **Photo** to add a photo to the most recent pinned location.